tomzorz/awesome-uwp/README.md

 ## XAML Controls
 * [ExpanderUWP](https://github.com/deanchalk/ExpanderUWP) - Expander Control for Microsoft UWP
+* [PullToRefreshXaml](https://github.com/JustinXinLiu/PullToRefreshUWP_WindowsComposition) - Pull to refresh with the new Windows Composition API.

 # Other Awesome Lists
 Other amazingly awesome lists can be found in the [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness) list.